 If you combine my name with Max Gladstone’s, you get Sex Dickinstone.
 That is a fact and no one may deny it.
 Sometimes I am moved by a particular force to write things on Max’s Facebook wall.
 No pharmaceuticals have been involved.
 If you read them all for me, I will tell you the chapter titles of […]

-where are monsters in dreams - 10 months ago
+where are monsters in dreams - one year ago